roni5/Drupal---DeDS-Client/README.txt

 The DeDS server is available on github: https://github.com/jkyamog/DeDS

+== Download ==

+This module is also available for download on Drupal.org: http://drupal.org/project/deds_client

 == Installing ==

 After enabling the module, visit /admin/settings/deds-client to configure your DeDS URL and cache lifetime.
 Your URL should end in the DeDS version, like http://{your DeDS URL}/dds/services/v1/